Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 One file is named `pwn.7z`, which just triggers the JAR file loading logic

 The second file will be named `formats/net.axolotl.zippier.ZipFormat_7z.jar`, and will be a malicious JAR file.
-Why this name?
+Why this name again?

 `...zip` allows us to traverse to